spinnaker/spinnaker.github.io/guides/tutorials/codelabs/openstack-source-to-prod/index.md

 ![](deploycluster-red.png)

-* In the Access section, input the load balancer and security group we created earlier.
+* In the Access section, input the load balancer and firewall we created earlier.
 * Click the "Add" button.
 * Save this stage of the pipeline.